terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ## **6 Anticipation of the future**

-AI has big a future after the IPOs are finished and the hype is over.
-Those that understand how AI really works stand to benefit the most.
-The original ZiptieAI was my personal learning project.
-But now **ZiptieAI has a mission to help myself (and others) stay ahead of the AI curve**.
-In the no-so-distant future, AI integration skills will be required in the digital infrastructure of all business segments.
+AI has big a future even after the pre-IPO hype is over. **Those who understand how to integrate AI into their own workflows will benefit the most.
+ZiptieAI has a mission to help myself (and others) stay ahead of the AI curve**.
+In the near future, AI integration skills will be required in the digital infrastructure of all business segments (just like the PC 40 years ago).
 This work will required a massive number of tech workers who, empowered by AI tools, will help integrate AI **as a helpful assistant** into all areas of life.

+*The helpful assistant of the future*<br>
 <img src="/assets/M-10.png" alt="desc" width="35%">